 With the outbreak of World War II, the Department of Defence acquired land at Piersons Point and South Arm on the opposite bank of the Derwent Estuary.
 Fort Direction was built on Piersons Point; its guns, though no longer used, are still in place.
 The only enemy action to ever affect Hobart happened on 1 August 1942, when a submarine-launched Japanese spy plane flew from the submarine s mooring in Great Oyster Bay south along the east coast of Tasmania, before flying northward along the Derwent River surveying Hobart and then returning to its mother submarine.

 Shot towers were used in the 18th and 19th centuries in the manufacture of lead shot for weapons.
 In a shot tower, lead is heated until molten, then dropped through a copper sieve high up in the tower.
 Tasmania s only shot tower is at Taroona, south of Hobart.
-Australia s first shot tower and hot for muskets, Taroona Shot Tower was built in 1870.
+It was Australia s first shot tower, used to make shot for muskets.
 Built by Joseph Moir in 1870, it would remain Tasmania s tallest structure for over 100 years, until superseded by the 61 m ABC tower in Hobart.

 Just before reaching Taroona is the Truganini Reserve, named after the woman cited (with some contention) as the last surviving "full-blooded" Tasmanian aboriginal.
 A steep track leads from the reserve through forest up the side of Mount Nelson to the semaphore station at the summit that offers superb views over the Derwent River.
 It is a long and steady climb through relatively dry open bushland, well documented in the Hobart City Council's Bicentennial Park pamphlet.
 The track is well graded and maintained, and we caught a terrific view back towards Mt Wellington which had a good covering of snow.
 The return walk takes around an hour and a half.